TLS and its predecessor, Secure Sockets Layer (SSL), are often both referred to as SSL.

-The data migration service communicates over TLS and requires your legacy environment to have a TLS certificate.
-The certificate must be signed and trusted by a third-party root certificate authority.
-You can't use the data migration service if your email server has a self-signed certificate.
+The data migration service communicates over TLS and requires your source account to have a TLS certificate.
+A third-party root certificate authority (CA) must sign and trust the certificate.
+If your email server has a self-signed certificate, you can't use the data migration service.

 Before you begin